-Iran, Turkey, Russia, North and South Korea are for cyber-attacks of national interest, supports Microsoft.
+Iran, Turkey, Russia, North and South Korea are bases for cyber-attacks of national interest, supports Microsoft.

-While more than half of the cyberattacks detected by the came from Russia, of more interest to the wider world is the information from the US company's annual digital defense report about lesser-known cyberattacks of national interest.
+While more than half of the cyber-attacks detected by Redmond came from Russia, more information from the US company's annual digital defense report on lesser-known cyber-attacks of national interest is of greater interest to the wider world.

 "After Russia, the largest volume of attacks we have seen has come from North Korea, Iran and China.
 "South Korea, Turkey (a newcomer to our report) and Vietnam were also active countries, but they represent a much smaller volume," Microsoft said in a statement announcing its findings.